drin/mohair-extension/README.md

 # Overview

-A prototype of using ibis-substrait to compile against a substrait extension
+A prototype of using ibis-substrait to compile against a substrait extension.

+This repo is an example that addresses the feature request/issue: [ibis-substrait#498][issue-498].

 # Code